 What does the vaccine protect me from?

 The vaccine protects you from getting seriously ill if you contract COVID-19.
-It is unknown yet if the vaccine prevents you from catching and spreading the virus; this is why measures such as mask-wearing and social distancing are still important.
+The vaccines also help lessen the chances of catching and spreading the virus.
+However, measures such as mask-wearing and social distancing are still important.

 How can I be sure that the vaccine is safe?

 Some people may be concerned if the vaccine is safe due to how quickly it became available.
 The vaccines currently available went through the same rigorous testing and trials as any other vaccine.
 The reason it moved through the processes so quickly is due to the urgent need for it, which allowed for many of the roadblocks for a vaccine, such as funding concerns, to be dealt with swiftly.
 You can learn more about the safety of the COVID-19 vaccines on the Washington Department of Health website.

 What are common side effects after the COVID vaccination?

 Common side effects from vaccination include pain, swelling or redness where the shot was given, a mild fever, chills, fatigue, headache, and muscle and joint aches.
 These side effects were also noted in COVID-19 vaccine clinical trials.
 Side effects are more common after the second dose.
 If you have concerns or questions about any side effects after receiving the vaccine, check with your medical provider

 How much does the vaccine cost?

 The vaccine itself will be of no cost, as it was purchased federally with taxpayer funds.
 However, depending on where you go to get your vaccine, they may choose to charge an administrative fee for the act of vaccinating you.
 Many insurance providers will cover this cost, but especially if you do not have insurance, it is important to be aware of this potential cost.